michesteva/blog/_drafts/2014-08-08-citibike-analysis.md

-Mapping the invisible: transforming Citi Bike trip data into new insights
+Mapping the invisible: transforming Citi Bike data into new insights
 =========
 CartoDB is more than just a useful tool for visualizing spreadsheets.
 When you use CartoDB you have the ability to tap into powerful data manipulation and GIS tools as well.
 To showcase these capabilities, we are creating a short series, _Mapping the invisible_.
 In our first installment, we're going to dig through some publically available data from [Citi Bike](https://www.citibikenyc.com/).
 The data are all recorded bike trips over a short period of time.
 Like many datasets that governments and businesses publish, there is often more than meets the eye.
 Here we are going to show you how you can transform data into entirely new and insightful visualizations.
 If you work with data and find this interesting, stay tuned and follow us on [Twitter](http://twitter.com/cartodb) to stay on top of the series.
 Let's go!